Grýla

 In Icelandic folklore, Grýla is a monstrous entity who lives in the wilderness of Iceland.
 The name Grýla is first attested in medieval sources.
-However, the earliest unambiguous references to Grýla's gender and her association with Christmas date only from the seventeenth century.
-In seventeenth-century poems about Grýla, she is generally represented as a hideous and greedy troll-like crone who wanders between human settlements and demands charity from those she encounters, often asking for naughty children.
+The earliest unambiguous references to Grýla's gender and her association with Christmas, though, date only from the 17th century.
+In 17th-century poems about Grýla, she is generally represented as a hideous and greedy troll-like crone, who wanders between human settlements and demands charity from those she encounters, often asking for naughty children.
 Modern depictions of Grýla tend to focus more strongly on her role as the mother of the Yule Lads (jólasveinar).
 Today, the most monstrous aspects of her character and appearance (such as her appetite for children) are generally toned down for younger audiences.

-Grýla in medieval sources
+In premodern sources

 The name Grýla appears in a list of heiti for troll-women in the Prose Edda, composed in the 13th century by Icelandic skald Snorri Sturluson.
-However, a list of Grýlu heiti ('heiti for Grýla') in one manuscript of the Prose Edda from the early 14th century, gives various terms for foxes which suggests an association with the Arctic fox.
+However, a list of Grýlu heiti (heiti for Grýla) in one manuscript of the Prose Edda from the early 14th century, gives various terms for foxes, which suggests an association with the Arctic fox.

+Poems naming Grýla are known from the Faroe Islands as well as Iceland.
+The oldest poems belong to the oral tradition.
 Several parallels to Grýla exist in the North Atlantic region, and these are generally associated with mumming and disguise traditions (see mummer's play).
-Terry Gunnell hypothesizes that Grýla may once have been associated with similar disguise traditions in Iceland, although such practices have not survived to the present day.
+Terry Gunnell hypothesizes that Grýla may once have been associated with similar disguise traditions in Iceland, although such practices have not survived to the present.
 In contrast to later depictions of Grýla, no explicit mention is made of Grýla's gender.
-Not all counterparts to Grýla identified by Gunnell are female figures, and it is possible that Grýla was originally conceived of as a male monster rather than an ogress.
-In one seventeenth-century poem about Grýla, which depicts her as wandering between farms in summer rather than at Christmas, she is described as a hermaphrodite.
+Not all counterparts to Grýla identified by Gunnell are female figures, and Grýla possibly was originally conceived of as a male monster rather than an ogress.
+In one 17th-century poem about Grýla, which depicts her as wandering between farms in summer rather than at Christmas, she is described as a hermaphrodite.